 The Structured Products Law Review: Editors' Preface

-It is our pleasure to continue to act as the editors for this second edition of The Structured Products Law Review.
+It is our pleasure to continue to act as the editors for this third edition of The Structured Products Law Review.
 Despite the significant growth of the global structured products market in recent years and the continuing evolution of the global regulatory framework, very few books on legal and regulatory issues related to structured products are available.
-Our first edition last year was meant to cover that gap and we hope that this second edition will continue to further the knowledge base of legal practitioners and other structured products market participants.
+Our first edition two years ago was meant to cover that gap, and we hope that this third edition will continue to further the knowledge base of legal practitioners and other structured products market participants.